Changissnz/selfinterest/README.md

 of the difficulty of achieving accurate characterization of elements of duplication and/or replacement in cases of deception that is multi-spatial structurization of its contents and connections to the references, such that navigating these structures imperils finite time and resources.
-There is a necessary aim of rigidity in the design of representation from deception although said deception conforms to a level of fluidity amenable to circumvention of detective obstacles.
+There is a necessary aim of rigidity in the design of representation from deception, although said deception conforms to a level of fluidity amenable to circumvention of detective obstacles, so that the intended deceived derives qualities of expectation solely from the representation, and the representation and the actual are markedly different for the purposes of results from the intended deceived's expected interpretation of the representation.
+The "rigidity" includes the looseness of interpretation that is supposed to nevertheless miss the mark of the actual's expression.